Key Takeaways

 Nationwide3.76$108105

 For our North Dakota general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of North Dakota's small business market, while weighting results to ensure broader industry and location representation across Cass County, Burleigh County, Grand Forks County and rural markets across the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of North Dakota's small business market, while weighting results to ensure broader industry and location representation across Cass County, Burleigh County, Grand Forks County and rural markets across the state.

 95%